-- Select the Add targeting drop-down menu and select one of the targeting methods.
+- Select the Add targeting drop-down menu and choose one of several targeting methods.
 To show ads on pages related to football, you might select Display keywords and add buy footballs.

-- Click on Close and save your ad group.
+- Click Close and save your ad group.

 Targeting settings like 'Targeting' and 'Observation' also determine the reach of your ads.
 Think of them as controls that do the following:

 - Restricts your ads from showing for the targeting method that you’ve selected, like keywords

 - Allows you to set bids for individual targeting, such as £2.00 for buy footballs